 Creating a workspace

-Log on as an administrator and go to Workspaces list.
+Log on as an administrator and go to the Workspaces list.
 Use the following table to fill Create a Workspace form.

 Name of the workspace.